BitcoinUnlimited/BitcoinUnlimited/doc/xversionmessage.md

 with duplicate keys that are later in the message should override values that are that are closer to the start of the message.

-The `xverack` message, meant as an acknowledgement of proper `xversion` receipt is empty.

 ### Size limit

 The *serialized* size of the `xversion` payload has to be of size